-Originating from Eastern Africa, the giant African land snail holds the world record for largest land snail on the planet.
+Originating from Eastern Africa, the giant African land snail holds the world record for largest known land snail on the planet.
 These highly invasive snails can now be found in Somalia in the North to Mozambique in the South, to Kenya.
 They prefer wetlands, coastal areas, humid forests, agricultural fields, and even urban areas.
 Land snails have also spread to countries around the world including: the Pacific islands and the Caribbean, Asia, and even the United States.
 In some locales, African land snails are often collected and eaten as a delicacy.
 No thanks.
 I’ll pass.
 You can keep your nematodes and diseases to yourself.
 The land snails are listed as one of the top 100 most invasive species in the world by the GISD (Global Invasive Species Database).
 This article is on special request from Ryan P.

 First the Stats…